HelTecAutomation/Heltec-E-Ink/README.md

 # The Overview
 --------
 - Arduino library for E-Ink display(1.54, 2.3, 2.9) made by HelTec Automation(TM)
-- Now this library allows three sizes of e-ink to run on the "Arduino UNO" , "Wifi_kit32" , "Wifi_kit8" development board.
+- Now this library allows three sizes of e-ink to run on the "AVR" , "ESP32" , "ESP8266" development board.
 - You may need change some definition in "imagedata.h" ...re:USE_ESP32
 # Installing
 ----------
 To install this library:
-- install it using the Arduino Library manager ("Sketch" -> "Include Library" -> "Manage Libraries..."), or
-- download a zipfile from github using the "Download ZIP" button and install it using the IDE ("Sketch" -> "Include Library" -> "Add .ZIP Library..."
+- Download a zipfile from github using the "Download ZIP" button and install it using the IDE ("Sketch" -> "Include Library" -> "Add .ZIP Library..."
-- clone this git repository into your sketchbook/libraries folder.
+- Clone this git repository into your sketchbook/libraries folder.

 For more info, see https://www.arduino.cc/en/Guide/Libraries
 # Features